 Removing the excess moisture of tea makes it shelf-stable for storage.

 Scenting process is then repeated multiple times with fresh batch of jasmine flowers in every cycle.

-One scenting cycle takes around one whole day.
+One scenting cycle takes around ONE whole day.
 Obviously with more cycles, more time and laborious the process becomes…

 One cannot be too complacent even with the last step.
-As it often the case, over-roasting destroys the aroma irreparably so great care is taken by craftsmen to the very last step.
+As it is often the case, over-roasting destroys the aroma irreparably so great care is taken by craftsmen to the very last step.